-Forest School is an inspirational practice offering children the opportunities to develop self-esteem, independence, and co-operation through hands-on experiences in an outdoor setting.
+Forest School is an inspirational practice offering children the opportunities to develop self-esteem, independence, and cooperation through hands-on experiences in an outdoor setting.
 It allows children time and space to develop skills, interests, and understanding through a range of child-centered activities.

-It has roots which reach back to the open-air culture, the ‘free air life’ seen in Scandinavia where Forest School began.
+It has roots that reach back to the open-air culture, the ‘free air life’ seen in Scandinavia where Forest School began.
 It arrived in the UK in 1993 and has grown in strength since then.

 It uses a holistic learning approach and over time the children adapt and review their learning, changing how they tackle activities according to the weather conditions which in turn helps to develop their resilience and creativity.
 The benefits of which can be seen in and out of the classroom.
 Children of all ages and abilities can participate in Forest School and it contributes to improved health and well-being.